ImtiazVision/Java/Notes.md

 }
 ```

-### Access Modifiers
+### Access Modifiers :

-**Access modifiers** are tags that we may assign to each member to specify which portions of the program can directly access it.
-Using access modifiers, we may restrict access to certain data members and member functions.
+**Access modifiers** : are tags that we may assign to each member to specify which portions of the program can directly access it.
+Using **access modifiers**, we may restrict access to certain data members and member functions.